LOVE is NOT Something You Earn (Love Part 2)

 But what if you don’t have any love to share?
 What if your need for love is the very force that’s driving your desire to date?

-Then you go to the source of love.
+Then you need to go to the source of love.
 Which isn’t an internet dating site, or a bar, or a club, or even the biggest young adult Bible study in town.

-As we discovered last week, along with a woman who was looking for love by a well in Samaria, the only source of love – the well of living water – is Jesus.
+As we discovered last week, the only source of love – the well of living water – is Jesus.

 Always the last place you look, right?